analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

 MAXREFDES178# has special application switcher bootloader.
 App-Switcher can load MAX32666, MAX78000 Video and MAX78000 Audio demo firmware using a micro SD card.

 **Warning:** The MAXREFDES178# App-Switcher is available from version v1.1.67 and later.
-Please update MAX32666, MAX78000 Video and MAX78000 Audio firmware with FaceID demo with version v1.1.67 (or later) by following steps on [Load Demo Firmware using MINGW on Windows](#Load Demo Firmware using MINGW on Windows) section.
+Please update MAX32666, MAX78000 Video and MAX78000 Audio firmware with FaceID demo with version v1.1.67 (or later) by following steps on “**Load Demo Firmware using MINGW on Windows**” section.
 App-Switcher is embedded in the demo firmware.
-You don't need to any load App-Switcher binary separately.
+You don't need to load App-Switcher binaries separately.

 App-Switcher uses msbl file to load MAX32666, MAX78000 Video and MAX78000 Audio firmware from SD card. msbl files can be found in `build` directory when build is completed.
 Alternatively, you can download the latest .msbl files from GitHub Release or GitHub Actions.